kanjialive/kanji-data-media/README.md

 [_Kanji alive_][1] is a free resource for learning to read and write kanji.
 With few exceptions, this repository includes all of the language data and media files created by the [_Kanji alive_ team](http://kanjialive.com/credits) for our web application ([http://app.kanjialive.com][2]) and website.

 The files will primarily be of interest to instructors and students who want to re-use them for teaching and learning purposes.
-In addition, developers can make use of our (beta) [public API](https://www.mashape.com/kanjialive/learn-to-read-and-write-japanese-kanji) and will soon have access to the source code for the _Kanji alive_ web application.
+In addition, developers can make use of our [public API](https://app.kanjialive.com/search) and will soon have access to the source code for the _Kanji alive_ web application.
 Please [subscribe][3] to the news page on our website or [follow us on Twitter][4] for updates.
-Please click on the "Download ZIP" button on the right for the full archive (~302MB).
+Please click on the "Download ZIP" button on the right for the full archive.

 This work by <a xmlns:cc="http://creativecommons.org/ns#" href="http://kanjialive.com" property="cc:attributionName" rel="cc:attributionURL">Kanji alive</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 Permissions beyond the scope of this license may be available at <a xmlns:cc="http://creativecommons.org/ns#" href="http://kanjialive.com/credits/" rel="cc:morePermissions">http://kanjialive.com/credits/</a>.